 Quarter Note Triplets

-Quarter-note triplets are built by playing three quarter notes in the space of two in each bar.
+Quarter-note triplets are built by playing three quarter notes in the space of two.

-This means that for a bar of 4/4 time, you’d play two quarter note triplets.
+This means that for a bar of 4/4 time, you play two quarter note triplets.

-One falls over beats 1 and 2, and the second falls on beats 3 and 4.
+One falls on beats 1 and 2, and the second falls on beats 3 and 4.

-If you’re new to practicing rhythms on guitar, then you might want to skip ahead a bit and come back to these quarter-note triplets when you’re more confident with rhythmic patterns.
+If you’re new to practicing rhythms, skip ahead and come back to quarter-note triplets when you’re more confident with rhythmic patterns.

 Longer triplets like this can be hard to count and feel at first.

-With time, they’ll become easier to navigate in your playing, and add a new dimension to your guitar techniques and scale practice routine.
+With time, they become easy to navigate, and add a new dimension to your guitar technique and scale practice routine.

-Here are quarter-note triplets as applied to the C major scale.
+Here are quarter-note triplets applied to a C major scale.

 Click to hear guitar techniques scale patterns 2

-You’ll now start to play two notes per beat as you learn 8th-notes through scale and guitar scale patterns.
+You now play two notes per beat as you learn 8th-notes through scales and scale patterns.

 When you play in a bar of 4/4, there are 8, 8th-notes in a bar.

-If you’re working with a metronome, you’ll now play two notes per click in your studies.
+If you work with a metronome, you play two notes per click.

 As well, a lot of modern metronomes have a function to set the click to 8th notes.

-This can be helpful at first when learning 8th notes, with the goal to move away from that practice aid as you progress in your practicing.
+This is helpful when learning 8th notes, with the goal to move away from that practice aid as you progress.

-Here are 8th notes applied to a C major scale as an example.
+Here are 8th notes applied to a C major scale.

 Click to hear guitar techniques scale patterns 3

-As was the case with quarter notes, you can also build triplets out of 8th notes.
+As was the case with quarter notes, you can build triplets out of 8th notes.

-In this case, you’ll play three notes in the space of one quarter notes.
+In this case, you play three notes in the space of one quarter note.

-This tends to be easier to count and play compared to quarter-note triplets.
+This tends to be easier compared to quarter-note triplets.